Meet with us to talk about your project!

 Affordable Homeownership Timeline

 The Affordable Homeownership program supports primarily hard costs related to the construction and rehabilitation of affordable housing, including land acquisition.
 Homeownership grants cannot pay for work done before the grant was awarded, except for land acquisition.
-Acquisition can be reimbursed if the land was purchased within one year (12 months) of the award.
+Acquisition can be reimbursed if the land was purchased within one year (12 months) of the application due date.

 Eligible Uses for Affordable Homeownership grants